Earth

 Lights out for birds during fall migration!

-September and October are the peak months for fall bird migration across the United States.
-Birds are heading south for the winter, crossing the U.S. in the millions every evening.
+April and May are the peak months for spring bird migration across the United States.
+Right now, birds are heading north for the summer, crossing the U.S. in the millions every evening.
 The BirdCast.info website can give you an idea of what regions will see the highest number of birds passing each night.
-When your area is especially active, turn off your exterior lights and encourage your neighbors to do the same.
+So when your area is especially active, turn off your exterior lights and encourage your neighbors to do the same.
 Artificial lights disorient birds, changing their behavior and sometimes leading to their deaths.

 BirdCast.info says: